Kansas Corn Next Generation Scholarship

 Students are selected through this application process by one Kansas Corn Growers Association Board member, one Kansas Corn Commissioner and one industry representative.

 Yes, both of these opportunities are open to graduate and undergraduate students.
-More details about who is eligible to apply can be found on the applications.

-You can email: firstname.lastname@example.org for your number, or you can put “Submitted” on the line for the membership number.
+Email: firstname.lastname@example.org for your number, or you can put “Submitted” on the line for the membership number.
 We try to get applications processed in a timely fashion, but there can be delays.

 Yes, you can ask the same person to complete a reference form for both applications.
 However, they will need to complete separate forms for both the Kansas Corn Collegiate Academy & the Next Generation Scholarship.